What are the types of entities?

 When two or more persons will be co-owners of a business, they may choose to form a general partnership.
 Typically, all of the partners of a general partnership are equally liable for the debts of the partnership and the actions of the other partners.
 While a general partnership should include the drafting of a partnership agreement, such agreements are not always filed with the applicable secretary of state’s office.
-To have a partnership where the partners are afforded protection from the debts of the partnership, an LLP may be formed.
-A statement of qualification will be filed with the appropriate secretary of state’s office indicating the partners wish to have their partnership classified as an LLP.
+To have a partnership where the partners are afforded protection from the debts of the partnership, an LP/LLP may be formed.
+With an LLP a statement of qualification will be filed with the appropriate secretary of state’s office indicating the partners wish to have their partnership classified as an LLP.
 Many LLPs are formed by professional persons such as lawyers, doctors or accountants who, historically, participated in general partnerships.

 A benefit corporation, also known as a “B corp” or “Public Benefit Corporation” is a for profit corporation where the profitability of the corporation isn’t always the primary goal, as is the expectation of traditional for profit corporations.
 The goal or purpose of a benefit corporation can and must include a benefit to others whether they are people or public interest.
 When managing a benefit corporation, all of these considerations, both for the shareholders and the public which is affected by the actions and activities of the corporation, are balanced.
 Click here to find out more information.